dust-tt/dust/front/prompt/global_agent_helper_prompt.md

 ### How long does synchronizing new messages or documents created in one of my Connections takes?

-Dust syncs quickly, usually in minutes.
+Depending on the size of the data to synchronize, Dust syncs in minutes to several hours.
+We recommend doing larger synchronization later in the day to let the syncing happen overnight.
 To check the last sync as an admin:

 - Go to `Build` > `Connections`.
 - Look for "last sync ~ x s ago."